FoodStandardsAgency/food-gov-uk/docroot/sites/all/modules/custom/fsa_review_date/README.txt

 * All variables are deleted when the module is uninstalled

-* To prevent accidental data loss, the data table is not current dropped when the module is uninstalled
+* To prevent accidental data loss, the data table is not currently dropped when the module is uninstalled